 1. In determining whether an inchoate offense is a "crime of violence" or a "controlled substance offense," some courts have employed a two-step analysis.
 First, courts compare the substantive offense to its generic definition to determine whether it is a "crime of violence" or a "controlled substance offense."
 Then, these courts make a second and separate analysis comparing the inchoate offense involving that substantive offense to the generic definition of the specific inchoate offense.
-Option 1 of Part C of the proposed amendment would amend §4B1.2 (Definitions of Terms Used in Section 4B1.1) to clarify that the offenses of aiding and abetting, attempting to commit, [soliciting to commit,] or conspiring to commit a "crime of violence" or a "controlled substance offense," or any other inchoate offense or offense arising from accomplice liability involving a "crime of violence" or a "controlled substance offense" if the substantive offense is a "crime of violence" or a "controlled substance offense."
+Option 1 of Part C of the proposed amendment would amend §4B1.2 (Definitions of Terms Used in Section 4B1.1) to clarify that the offenses of aiding and abetting, attempting to commit, [soliciting to commit,] or conspiring to commit a "crime of violence" or a "controlled substance offense arising from accomplice liability involving a "crime of violence" or a "controlled substance offense" are a "crime of violence" or a "controlled substance offense" if the substantive offense is a "crime of violence" or a "controlled substance offense."